stechstudio/laravel-storage-connect/README.md

 # Laravel Storage Connect

-This package drastically simplifies the process of authenticating to a user's cloud storage account and sending files to that cloud storage.
+This package drastically simplifies the process of authenticating to a user's cloud storage account uploading files.

 What this does: